 If a period of 12 months passes without any Member-initiated transactions on the account (or on any of their accounts if they have more than one), the Board of Directors shall have the discretion to declare that the account has become dormant.
 The Board may take account of any extenuating circumstances in making this declaration.

-The Board of Directors shall have the discretion to charge an annual membership fee of £5 on each dormant account, or such sum as may be agreed by the Membership at an annual general meeting or special general meeting called for this purpose.
+The Board of Directors shall have the discretion to charge an annual membership fee of £5 on each dormant account, or such sum as may be agreed by the Membership at an Annual General Meeting or Special General Meeting called for this purpose.

 In relation to a Member whose account is dormant, the Credit Union must alert the Member to the dormancy, in writing, by following this procedure: